Derkades/namedhosting_wiki/LINK_DOMAIN.md

 # Linking your domain

+If you use CloudFlare, just skip this page and go straight to the [CloudFlare wiki page](https://github.com/Derkades/namedhosting_wiki/blob/main/CLOUDFLARE.md).

 You need to somehow point your domain to `site.namedhosting.com`.
 If you use a subdomain (e.g. `forum.yoursite.com`) you can simply add a CNAME record.

 If you don't use a subdomain (`yoursite.com` or `www.yoursite.com`) it is more complicated.
 Please read the instructions below.